 The Idaho Department of Health and Welfare is pleased to offer competitive benefits.

-Our comprehensive benefits package includes: excellent low-cost medical, dental and vision insurance; generous vacation and sick leave accrual beginning as soon as you start; ten paid holidays a year; participation in one of the Nation’s best state retirement systems; multiple savings plans; life insurance; wellness programs; ongoing training opportunities; and more.
+Our comprehensive benefits package includes: excellent low-cost medical, dental and vision insurance; generous vacation and sick leave accrual beginning as soon as you start; eleven paid holidays a year; participation in one of the Nation’s best state retirement systems; multiple savings plans; life insurance; wellness programs; ongoing training opportunities; and more.

 For more information about state of Idaho employee benefits, visit the Idaho Division of Human Resources' Benefits page.